 Parents have enough to sweat over without worrying about how tech is tracking their family.
-However, a new report calculates that by the time a child turns 18, there will be an incredible 70,000 posts about them on the internet.
+However, a report from England’s Children’s Commissioner office calculates that by the time a child turns 18, there will be an incredible 70,000 posts about them on the internet.
 All those photos, tweets and likes seem innocent and to a large extent they are — if you understand how a digital footprint can contribute to tracking and what that might mean for a child’s future.

 Almost every action children take online is now logged.
 In exchange, companies provide free or low cost content like videos and apps that they use to collect data and build customer profiles.
 These are offered to advertisers and others.

 According to security experts at Barclays, these profiles increase the likelihood of identity theft.
 Data like this can also be used to influence things like college admissions and health insurance rates.